Cocaine Addiction Treatment in Massachusetts

-Often the first step of cocaine recovery treatment is detoxing from the harmful substance.
-The length of time it takes to detox from cocaine may vary based on a number of factors such as the severity of the addiction, the user’s medical history, and the use of other substances.
+Often the first step of cocaine recovery treatment is detoxing from the drug.
+The length of time it takes to detox from cocaine may vary based on several things, such as how severe the addiction is, the person’s medical history, and whether or not they’re taking other substances.

-For those patients who may not need such a strict cocaine treatment program or are looking for continued support in their recovery journey, our intensive outpatient program in Pittsfield is a good option.
-This program allows patients to get support and care while having more freedom and flexibility in the treatment process.
+For those clients who may not need such an in-depth cocaine treatment program or are looking for continued support in their recovery journey, our intensive outpatient program in Pittsfield is a good option.
+This program allows clients to get support and care while having more freedom and flexibility to attend to work and family duties.

 You Can Conquer Cocaine Addiction, and Vertava Health Is Here to Help

 At Vertava Health Massachusetts, we understand recovery from cocaine addiction is difficult, but we’re here to help.
 Our dedicated and compassionate staff is available to help people find the right treatment program for them so they can be well on their way to lasting recovery.

 Contact us today at (844) 906-0978 to learn more or to get started.